Kodylow/coreln-tour/README.md

-helpe# A Tour of Core Lightning
+# A Tour of Core Lightning

 Core Lightning (CLN) is a lightweight, highly customizable and standard compliant implementation of the Bitcoin Lightning Network protocol.
 We're going to spin up a couple nodes, make a regtest lightning network, and sling some sats around making payments between the nodes.